Scroll to the bottom of this page to find Volunteer Forms and Registration.

 We are always looking for volunteers!
 Our greatest needs revolve around the beginning of our sessions starting January 9wks, March 12wks, June 9wks, September 12wks.
 If you submit a registration throughout the session and we are full for volunteers you may be placed on a waitlist.
 That will add you to our email list, prompting you to receive a registration for the following session.

-Leaders have the responsibility for controlling the horse during class and making the ride as safe as possible for the rider and side walkers, and pleasant for the horse.
+Leaders have the responsibility of insuring their equine partner is safe and happy during class.
+They help the horse respond to their rider's cues to varying degrees, depending on how much the rider can provide promting.
 Leaders must be a minimum of 14 years old and must go through Horse Handling Courses provided by All Star.

 Additional Volunteering Opportunites